 Child of God, who seekest to abide in Christ, remember what the Lord says.
-At the close of the Parable of the Vine He adds these precious words: "These things have I spoken unto you, that my joy might abide in you, and that your joy might be full."
-Claim the joy as part of the branch life,-not the first or chief part, but as the blessed proof of the sufficiency of Christ to satisfy every need of the soul.
+At the close of the parable of the Vine He adds these precious words: "These things have I spoken unto you, that my joy might abide in you, and that your joy might be full."
+Claim the joy as part of the branch life-not the first or chief part, but as the blessed proof of the sufficiency of Christ to satisfy every need of the soul.
 Be happy.
 Cultivate gladness.
 If there are times when it comes of itself, and the heart feels the unutterable joy of the Saviour's presence, praise God for it, and seek to maintain it.
-If at other times feelings are dull, and the experience of the joy not such as thou couldest wish it, still praise God for the life of unutterable blessedness to which thou hast been redeemed.
+If at other times feelings are dull, and the experience of the joy not such as you could wish it, still praise God for the life of unutterable blessedness to which you have been redeemed.
 In this, too, the word holds good: "According to your faith be it unto you."
-As thou claimest all the other gifts in Jesus, ever claim this one too,-not for thine own sake, but for His and the Father's glory.
-"My joy in you;" "that my joy may abide in you;" "my joy fulfilled in themselves," -these are Jesus' own words.
+As you claim all the other gifts in Jesus, ever claim this one too-not for your own sake, but for His and the Father's glory.
+"My joy in you"; "that my joy may abide in you"; "my joy fulfilled in themselves"-these are Jesus' own words.
 It is impossible to take Him wholly and heartily, and not to get His joy too.
-Therefore, "Rejoice in the Lord, always: and again I say, Rejoice."
+Therefore, "Rejoice ire she Lord always and again I say, Rejoice."